JHoelli/XTSC-Bench/ReadMe.md

-# TSBench: A Benchmarking Tool for Time Series Explanation Alorithms
+# XTSC-Bench: A Benchmarking Tool for Time Series Explanation Alorithms

-TSBench is a python package to faciliate the benchmarking of explanation algorithms of Time Series Classifiers.
+XTSC-Bench is a python package to faciliate the benchmarking of explanation algorithms of Time Series Classifiers.
 The intention is to provide a tool to the research community to enable an easy evaluation of newly develped algorithms and therby encouraging progess in this research area.
-TSBench consists of synthetic data with ground truth and already trained models for a standardize evaluation, as well as metrics to measuere the performance of the evaluated Approaches.
-The Core Metric is thereby provided by Quantos, TSBench provides helper function as well as metric adaptions to Quantos to make the metrics useable on TSC explainers.
+XTSC-Bench consists of synthetic data with ground truth and already trained models for a standardize evaluation, as well as metrics to measuere the performance of the evaluated Approaches.
+The Core Metric is thereby provided by Quantos, XTSC-Bench provides helper function as well as metric adaptions to Quantos to make the metrics useable on TSC explainers.
 Further, it is compatible with TSInterpret and provides therefore easy access to baselines.